uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/DepositsAndWithdrawalsInCrypto_EN_16June.md

 Before you make a withdrawal, you will be informed of the exact minimum withdrawal amount on the website.

 1.6.
 Withdrawal fees vary depending on the currency you use.
-At the time of publication, these fees rest at: 0 BTC, 0.0065 ETH, 10.00 USDT.
+At the time of publication, these fees rest at:

+ - BTC 0;
+ - ETH 0.003;
+ - USDT 10.

 We reserve the right to change the amount of a withdrawal fee at any time without prior notice.
 Before you make a withdrawal, you will be informed of the exact amount of the withdrawal fee on the website.

 1.7.
 Be sure to deposit only the cryptocurrency you choose when registering your Account.
 Attempts to deposit other cryptocurrencies may result in a loss of your funds.